 After a year, I had uveitis, inflammation in one eye.
 It felt just like conjunctivitis, and I had to see a doctor since it never went away even after a month.
 After a visit to the doctor, I got to know I have an auto-immune disorder – rheumatoid arthritis, also known as the developed-world disease – it happens mostly in developed areas of the world where humans have created a sterile environment around themselves (like your own home) and continuously stay in such environments without access to germs/bacteria from outside.
 Auto-immune diseases trigger when your immune cells start attacking your body tissues, such as lower spine joints (as was my case), causing them to fuse.
 Because of this fusion, I started having lower back pains and a stiff body every morning after I got up.
 And sometimes it also comes out in the eyes as uveitis.
 When the first episode happened, I got treated with steroids.
 Doctors said there is no cure for auto-immune disorders, and one can only treat the symptoms.
 But when the second episode happened, after 1.5 years, I had no choice but to take matters into my own hand.
 I consulted different doctors, and some suggested heavy steroid injections for months.
 Still, I wanted to go deeper and understand what was happening with my body.
 I was disappointed as none of the doctors could give me a convincing explanation.

 I decided to investigate and study more about our gut, digestive system, metabolism, and its effects on our body as we age.
-I was shocked to learn how casually most Indians, people around me, treated this condition.
+Reading in depth about this issue, I was shocked to learn how casually most Indians handled this condition (general awareness about personal health is higher in Western part of the world where people are more cautious about their dietary habits).
 Post 30, our bodies stop being super-efficient as our metabolism slows down.
 But we don’t reduce our food portions or calorie intake, and this causes an overworked digestive system.
 Instead of popping up pills, I realized that the simplest option is to slow down our food intake.
 I read about intermittent fasting and how it helps reverse aging.
 I got hooked!
 On my 30th birthday, I decided to gift myself ten years of time by the time I turned 40 because I realized time is the most crucial thing in life.
 I had a full ten years ahead of me to get fitter, know more about how our internal system works, and start practicing intermittent fasting.

 As calorie restriction, exercising, and high-interval training were the lowest hanging fruits, I decided to kickstart my reverse-aging process combining sports-based HIIT as well as regular lifting weights three times a week at a minimum.
 I have been into sports since my school days.
 I used to play badminton, volleyball, and football quite actively.
 I was a brown belt in Judo and had won some state medals while in school.
 Even during college, I used to play badminton but not that frequently.
 But as I worked more on my startup, sports got less focus.
 In my early thirties, I realized I had nearly zero sports-related activities.
 The only all-weather pool that we used to frequent had shut down.
 Both my wife and I started searching for a good sports complex, but soon we realized there was nothing nearby.
 Gurgaon had poor sports facilities.
 But we didn’t give up.
 Gurgaon had a multitude of condos that had good clubs with sports facilities.
 The idea of changing our home and living in a condominium society with good sports facilities appealed to us.
 The next option was to start searching for a condo that had an all-weather pool and an indoor badminton court because both of us loved playing badminton as a sport.
 Luckily, within a few months, we found an apartment complex with amazing sports facilities and one of the best indoor badminton courts.
 So we went ahead, closed the deal, and started utilizing the facilities from day one!